cloudmesh-community/fa18-516-21/chapter/graphql.md

 Now django seperates project into apps.
 Here we will have one app for Users and one for Repos.
 Django provides support for SQLite so we will use that for demo.

-Go to root dir of project and execute below command
+Go to root dir of project and execute following command

 ```bash
 python manage.py startapp repos